 When it comes to technology, small businesses have an arsenal of tools to help them reach customers and drive revenue.
 Considering that 70% of Americans feel they don’t have enough time in the day to achieve all the things they need to get done, busy customers are increasingly expecting convenience and speed from businesses.

-With 91% of Internet users using their desktop computers to search the internet and 80% of them using their smartphones to do so, enabling online ordering and delivery at your business can increase order volume and attract customers looking to purchase with a click of a button.
+91% of Internet users use their desktop computers to search the Internet and 80% of them use their smartphones to do so.
+Enabling online ordering and delivery for your business can increase order volume and attract customers looking to purchase with a few clicks of a button.

-The number of orders placed online has more than doubled from 2009 to 2015, which has significantly disrupted the marketplace.
-Online ordering platforms eliminate the need to call a business, the hassle of being placed on hold, and the inaccurate orders due to a miscommunication over the phone.
-Combine the convenience of online ordering with the convenience of delivery and you are creating the easiest experience for your customers.
+Why are online ordering platforms so popular with consumers?
+One word: convenience.
+They eliminate the need to call a business, the hassle of being placed on hold, and the risk of order inccuracy due to a miscommunication over the phone.
+Plus, a diners’ credit card is typically saved within an app so they don’t have to fumble around to find a credit card for payment over the phone or have cash ready when you arrive at their door.
+Combine the convenience of online ordering with the convenience of delivery and you are creating an efficient experience for your customers.

 While online ordering and delivery are important features for any business looking to grow, determining the best platform to partner with depends on the type of business you have and what your specific needs are on a daily basis.

-To help your small business choose which partner is right for you, we’ve compiled a list of the best platforms available.
+To help your restaurant choose which partner is right for you, we’ve compiled a list of the online ordering platforms available.

 GrubHub and Seamless are two of the leading online ordering services that partnered in August of 2013.
 This partnership allowed them to expand their presence internationally and increase the number of restaurants available on both platforms.
 GrubHub and Seamless have an extensive customer base of 15.6 million active diners and receive about 423,200 orders daily.